 In the $l+{\rm jets}+$\met~ signature, dominated by \wjets~ and \ttbarjets, there are one or more undetected neutrinos in the final state.
 To model \met~ in these events, one needs a prediction or a measurement of the neutrino \pt~ spectra, which can be combined with \met~ resolution predictions from QCD templates.
 The neutrino \pt~ spectra could be obtained from MC simulation.
 Or, the neutrino \pt~ spectra can be modeled in a data-driven manner using charged lepton \pt~ spectra as described in this section.

-The solid and dashed lines in plot~(a) of Figure~\ref{figure-11} are the neutrino and charged lepton spectra in \wjets~ for $N_J =3$, $W \rightarrow l \nu_l$, where the requirement on the charged lepton \pt~ of at least 20~GeV is removed.
-Since $W$~bosons are not polarized in the transverse plane in \wjets, the neutrino and charged lepton \pt~ spectra are consistent.
+The solid and dashed lines in plot~(a) of Figure~\ref{figure-11} are the neutrino and charged lepton \pt~ spectra in \wjets~ for $N_J =3$, $W \rightarrow l \nu_l$, passing all selection of section~\ref{experiment} but the requirement on the charged lepton \pt~ of at least 20~GeV.
+It is seen that the two \pt~ spectra have consistent shapes so that the charged lepton \pt~ spectra can be used to model the neutrino \pt~ spectra in \wjets.
+Note, the $W$~bosons in $W+$jets tend to be produced in the transverse-minus helicity state~(left-handed) rather than in the transverse-plus helicity state~(right-handed).
+These polarization effects are present even in the transverse plane for $N_J \ge 2$ so that $W^+$~($W^-$)~bosons in \wjets~ tend to produce charged leptons with a \pt~ spectrum that is softer~(harder) compared to the neutrino \pt~ spectrum.
+However, in the entire \wjets~ sample, $W^+$ and $W^-$ combined, these polarization effects are averaged and largely disappear~\cite{w-polarn} so that the charged lepton and neutrino \pt~ spectra have very similar shapes seen in plot~(a) of Figure~\ref{figure-11}.
 The application of a \pt~ threshold on the charged lepton makes its spectrum harder, while the neutrino spectrum becomes softer, as seen in plot~(b) of the same Figure.
-To model the neutrino spectrum using the reconstructed charged lepton spectrum in \wjets, the effect of the charged lepton \pt~ threshold needs to be corrected for.
-The corrections need to be obtained from MC simulation.
+To model the neutrino spectrum using the reconstructed charged lepton spectrum in \wjets, the effect of the charged lepton \pt~ threshold and the residual differences between charged lepton and neutrino \pt~ spectra need to be corrected.
+The corrections can be obtained from MC simulation.